 The serval cat is from Africa where tall grass and bushes can hide this tall cat from its food.
 They are known to resemble cheetahs but have shorter tails than their larger cousins.
 They typically hunt where they can hide and stay near water.
 In the wild, they are solitary and cover a home territory of 4 to 12 square miles.
 African serval cats are not on the endangered species list.

 Having the longest legs of any cat (in proportion to their bodies), servals are agile jumpers as well as experienced diggers.
-They can catch birds over nine feet in the air and dig a couple feet into the ground to get under a fence.
+They can catch birds over nine feet in the air and dig a couple of feet into the ground to get under a fence.

 Servals make a variety of noises or vocalizations.
 They make a high pitched cry to call other servals, growl, make a spitting noise, purr, and more.